toby676/CV/README.md

 I have worked in a sales environment for the last 4 years.
 It was great and taught me some invaluable lessons (bulleted below), but I have always dreamt of a career where I can hone a real skill, a skill that I am passionate about.

 Looking back on the last 16 weeks at Makers Academy, the amount I've learnt is incredible.
-I've gone from knowing nothing about programming to using TDD and Pairing to write clean, maintainable code for projects I'm truly proud of.
+I've gone from knowing nothing about programming to utilising TDD and Pairing to write clean, maintainable code for projects I'm truly proud of.

 I can't wait for the next step.
 The opportunity to work with amazing people, learn even more and be of real value to a company is truly exciting for me.
 I have never been happier, I know how to pick up a new technology, and I look forward to becoming the best programmer I possibly can be.